qmetric/data-team-coding-exercise/README.md

 **You are free to use any data processing frameworks or libraries as you like.
 But ensure that you are confident in their usage to be able to apply them beyond the scope of your submission.** You will need to enhance your code in a future exercise to solve some other problems, but please remain focussed on the task at hand.

-Aside from the practicalities of the exercise, we will be assessing your approach to software engineering. **Most of all, we'd really love to see a clean, tested, codebase, with a maintainable design.**
+Aside from the practicalities of the exercise, we will be assessing your approach to software engineering.

+**Most of all, we'd really love to see:**

+* ✅ &nbsp;Clean code
+* ✅ &nbsp;Tests
+* ✅ &nbsp;Maintainable design

+## Formalities...

-Please supply a git repository where we can find your submission, and provide instructions to run your code to produce the output required.
+* :octocat: &nbsp;Please supply a git repository where we can find your submission
+* 📄 &nbsp;Update the README to provide instructions to build and run your code

-Please do try to limit yourself to no more than two hours for this task.
+* ⏰ &nbsp;Limit yourself to no more than two hours for this task

 Good luck!